gobiz-go/gobiz_be/README.md

 # Golang template for CI/CD in alwaysdata.com

-This is a simple Golang template using Go Fibre as the base framework.
+This is a simple Golang template using Go Fibre as the base framework, and mongodb.com as database host.
 It is compatible with alwaysdata.com CI/CD deployment.

 ## Go Boilerplate Folder Structure